 How does Microsoft treat connections for customers who have Power BI Premium subscriptions?
 Are those connections different than those established for the non-Premium Power BI service?

-- The connections established for customers with Power BI Premium subscriptions implement an Azure Business-to-Business (B2B) authorization process, using Azure Active Directory (AD) to enable access control and authorization.
+- The connections established for customers with Power BI Premium subscriptions implement an Azure Business-to-Business (B2B) authorization process, using Azure AD to enable access control and authorization.
 Power BI handles connections from Power BI Premium subscribers to Power BI Premium resources just as it would any other Azure AD user.

 For more information on Power BI, see the following resources.